- Skin rejuvenation refers to skin resurfacing and revitalizing techniques to give skin a more youthful, healthy appearance.

 - Uneven or dull skin tone

-Facial rejuvenation treatments help the face to appear youthful again.
-You can pursue facial rejuvenation through both surgical and non-surgical methods.
-Surgical methods of facial rejuvenation include facelift, neck lift, and cosmetic eyelid surgery.
+Facial rejuvenation treatments improve the appearance of mild to moderate skin concerns and help the face to regain a youthful appearance.
+You can pursue facial rejuvenation through both surgical and nonsurgical methods.

 Topical Skin Rejuvenation Products

-Creams and Serums
+Creams and serums

 Ingredients commonly found in skin rejuvenating creams and serums include: